Filing Form I-821 for Temporary Protected Status

 • Undergoing temporary unsafe conditions that are considered out of the ordinary

 Form I-821 is the application for your individual temporary protected status.
 If you are from a country on the TPS list, you can file this TPS form as a foreign national.
-The form grants you TPS and with it, you can apply for Form I-765, Request for Employment Authorization.
+The form grants you TPS; with it, you can apply for Form I-765, Request for Employment Authorization.

-Form I-821 protects foreign nationals from these designated countries, allowing you to come to or remain in the United States when it’s not safe for you to return to your home country.
+Form I-821 protects foreign nationals from these designated countries, allowing you to come to or remain in the United States when it’s unsafe to return to your home country.
 The protected status is determined by the Department of Homeland Security under the pretense that your country is unsafe due to political, social, or economic issues and/or unrest.

 TPS Status Eligibility